Adaptive projections

 Use projections in Mapbox GL JS

-option, at runtime via the setProjection
+option, or at runtime via the setProjection

 What projections are available?